RJbalikian/Samples-PythonScripts/!README.md

 ## EXAMPLE_Elevation Surfacedown-Public.ipynb
 Jupyter notebook that separates well data into discrete layers that can be interpolated in GIS software.

+## ReadGPRHeaderInfo_EkkoExports_SensorsAndSoftware
+Python code (made in PyCharm) to read all header data from several projects/grids exported from Sensors and Software Noggin 1000 GPR unit

 ## EXAMPLE_Well Interval Statistics-Public.ipynb
 Jupyter notebook that calculates statistics from data processing for data quality assurance and control.